polca/premise/docs/user_scenarios.rst

     ndb.update_all()

-Or if you just want the IMA projections relating to, for example, electricity:
+Or if you just want the IAM projections relating to, for example, electricity and steel:

 .. code-block:: python

     ndb.update_electricity()
+    ndb.update_steel()
     ndb.update_external_scenario()

 Once the integrations are complete, you can export your databases to